 Radial collateral artery

-The radial collateral artery is an artery that is part of the deep brachial artery.
-It is the anterior terminal branch that reconnects with the radial recurrent artery via anastomosis.
-Upon anastomosing, the artery makes up a section of the elbow's articular vascular plexus.
-The lateral branch emerges straight out of the arm.
-The artery is situated within the profunda brachii, also known as the deep brachial artery.
-The profunda brachii is a term for a vast vessel that comes out from both the posterior and lateral segments of the brachial artery, right below the lower edge of the upper limb's teres major muscle.
-The profunda brachii runs alongside the radial nerve and then after runs within its groove, which is called the radial sulcus.
+The radial collateral artery originates as a branch of the deep brachial artery.
+Its path travels behind the humerus, which is the only bone of the upper arm.
+The artery then descends down the lateral aspect of the humerus.
+This refers to the area of the humerus that is furthest from the body’s midline.
+It terminates when it divides into two branches.
+These branches travel toward the front and back of the arm respectively.
+The artery is situated within the profunda brachii.
+This is also known as the deep brachial artery.
+The profunda brachii is a term for a vast vessel that comes out from both the posterior and lateral segments of the brachial artery, right below the lower edge of the teres major muscle.
+The profunda brachii runs alongside the radial nerve.
+It then runs within its groove, which is called the radial sulcus.
 It also provides the deltoid muscles with several branches.
-The radial collateral artery is also closely associated with the inferior ulnar collateral artery, the medial ulnar collateral artery, and the superior ulnar collateral artery.